-Network Provider: for most Provider types in Vermont, this includes:
+Participating Provider: For most Provider types in Vermont, this includes:

-- Pharmacies who make an agreement with Blue Cross's Pharmacy Benefit Manager ("Network Pharmacy"); - Vision Providers who make an agreement with Blue Cross's vision service partner; or - Network Providers for all other services.
+- Pharmacies who make an agreement with Blue Cross's Pharmacy Benefit Manager ("Network Pharmacy"); - Vision Providers who make an agreement with Blue Cross's vision service partner; or - Participating Providers for all other services.

-Your Plan considers Providers outside of Vermont to be Network Providers if they are Preferred Providers with their local Blue Cross and/or Blue Shield health plans.

-You may find a Network Provider by using Blue Cross's Find-a-Doctor tool at www.bluecrossvt.org/find-doctor.
+When you receive care outside of Vermont, your Plan consider Providers to be Participating Providers if they participate with their local Blue Cross and/ or Blue Shield Plan.
+You may find a Participating Provider by using Blue Cross's Find-a-Doctor tool at www.bluecrossvt.org/find-doctor.
 Select BCBSVT Network Providers from the drop-down menu.
-You may also get a directory of Network Providers from your Group Benefits Manager or from Blue Cross customer service.
-Providers must be in Network in order for their services to be Covered.
-Your Plan does not provide benefits if you do not use a Network Provider.
-See Choosing a Provider in Chapter One.
+You may also get a directory of Participating Providers from your Group Benefits Manager or from Blue Cross customer service.
+Some Providers must be Participating in order for their services to be Covered.
+For some types of service, your Plan does not provide benefits if you do not use a Participating Provider.
+See Choosing a Participating Provider in Chapter One.